rmalleman/pys3backup/README.md

 ## Contributors

-Software is provided as is, feel free to do whatever you want with it
+Software is provided as is, feel free to do whatever non-evil things you want with it

-email:rmalleman AT gmail
+<pre>email:rmalleman AT gmail</pre>
-twitter: @mattinsaltlake
+<pre>twitter: @mattinsaltlake</pre>

 ## License